dhruvgrover1251/Brain_Tumor_Detection_Project/README.md

      F1 score: 0.757396449704142<br>

    # Notes
-   1. Notebooks in the repository are made in google colab.
+   1. Notebooks in the repository are made in google colab.<br>
    2.All the models with increasing validation accuracy are available in the folder with their name.